Blockstream/Jade/docs/index.rst

         "method": "get_blinding_key",
         "params": {
             "script": <bytes>
+            "multisig_name": "small_beans"
         }
     }

 * 'script' should be the raw bytes of the script for which the blinding key is required.
+* 'multisig_name' is optional and defaults to null.
+It is only used for registered multisig wallets.

 .. _get_blinding_key_reply:

 get_blinding_key reply